Royal Heroine

 Royal Heroine (1980–2002) was a Hall of Fame Thoroughbred Champion racehorse foaled in Ireland who raced in England and France and then in the United States where she set a North American record for a mile on turf while winning the inaugural running of the Breeders' Cup Mile in 1984.
 Royal Heroine was inducted into the US National Museum of Racing and Hall of Fame in 2022.

 Background

 Bred by Robert Ryan, Ballymorris Stud, Royal Heroine was out of the mare My Sierra Leone, a daughter of the 1963 Epsom Derby winner, Relko.
 Her sire, Lypheor, was a son of Lyphard who twice had been the Leading sire in France.
-Raced by one of the United Kingdom's most prominent horsemen, Robert Sangster, her trainer in Europe was Sir Michael Stoute.
+Raced by one of the United Kingdom's most prominent horsemen, Robert Sangster, her trainers in Europe were Mick Ryan and Sir Michael Stoute.

 Racing career

 Europe

 Racing at age two, Royal Heroine won two of four starts including a victory in the Princess Margaret Stakes at Ascot Racecourse.
 At age three, she won England's Child Stakes at the Newmarket Racecourse and the Prix de l'Opéra at Longchamp Racecourse in Paris, France.